Joulenergy/MicroMall/README.md

 On the other hand, the payment service getResponse() function uses one 'payment' queue for replies and requeues messages with different userId from the user initiating the checkout session until it finds the corresponding cart.

 ![RPC Pattern Diagram](images/RPCPattern.png)

+This is a useful youtube playlist for learning RabbitMQ that covers many parts of the documentation in video format: [RabbitMQ Tutorial Playlist](https://youtube.com/playlist?list=PLalrWAGybpB-UHbRDhFsBgXJM1g6T4IvO&si=CynlhZlARrUxKFkm)

 ## How to use the application
 ### Running Dockerized :whale: